SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Support_services_agreement.md

 ## Supported products

-Skyline provides Support Services for its Software only, which consists of its core software, connectors and cloud components.
+Skyline provides Support Services for its Software only, which consists of its core software, connectors, and cloud components.
 Skyline does not provide Support Services for third-party components, except for maintenance on database content for supported databases.
 An overview of supported databases can be found on [DataMiner Dojo](https://community.dataminer.services/3rd-party-software-support-life-cycle).

 ## Supported versions